alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

-A project may remain confirmed only while its official confirmation record remains accurate, active, and source-line preserving.
+A project may remain confirmed only while its official confirmation record remains accurate, active, source-line preserving, and publicly matched through the controlled project URL.

 ## Anchor Status Types